Deploying Roaming User Profiles

 Here's how to set up Roaming User Profiles on computers:

-- Right-click Set roaming profile path for all users logging onto this computer and then select Edit. > [!TIP] > A user's home folder, if configured, is the default folder used by some programs such as Windows PowerShell.
+A user's home folder, if configured, is the default folder used by some programs such as Windows PowerShell.
 You can configure an alternative local or network location on a per-user basis by using the Home folder section of the user account properties in AD DS.
-To configure the home folder location for all users of a computer running Windows 8.1, Windows 8, Windows Server 2016, Windows Server 2012 R2, or Windows Server 2012 in a virtual desktop environment, enable the Set user home folder policy setting, and then specify the file share and drive letter to map (or specify a local folder).
+To configure the home folder location for all users of a computer running Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, or Windows Server 2012 in a virtual desktop environment, enable the Set user home folder policy setting, and then specify the file share and drive letter to map (or specify a local folder).
 Do not use environment variables or ellipses.
 The user’s alias is appended to the end of the path specified during user sign on.

 In the Users logging onto this computer should use this roaming profile path box, enter the path to the file share where you want to store the user’s roaming user profile, followed by